 Note: Specific learning outcomes and activities can be constructed in collaboration with EDU Africa’s dedicated curriculum development team.

-Stewart is a Professor of Biodiversity Conservation and has led the Spatial Ecology and Land Use Unit in Biological & Medical Sciences at Oxford Brookes for over 20 years.
+Stewart is a Professor of Biodiversity Conservation and has led the Spatial Ecology and Land Use Unit in Biological and Medical Sciences at Oxford Brookes University for more than 20 years.
 He has a particular interest in how threatened species use landscapes in response to policy and management initiatives.

 Much of his current work surrounds understanding herbivore population changes and movement patterns in protected areas.
-For the last decade, he has been working on projects in the Maasai Mara, investigating herbivore response to the creation of wildlife conservancies and assessing aspects of eco-tourism impacts to wildlife.
+In the last decade he has worked on projects in the Maasai Mara, investigating herbivore responses to the creation of wildlife conservancies and assessing aspects of eco-tourism impacts to wildlife.

 Customize Your Program

 Our friendly and experienced program consultants will work closely with you to develop your custom faculty-led program from conceptualization to execution.
 We believe every journey to Africa gives students the opportunity to learn and transform and we pride ourselves on our ability to create unique, sustainable, and truly African transformative learning journeys.

 Brackenhurst Botanic Gardens is a vibrant gateway into the world of pre-colonial climate diversity.
 Rising out of misty, rolling hills of emerald-green tea, these gardens stand as a testament to the power of environmental restoration and protection.
 The project began in the year 2000 and includes an arboretum of rare tree species that are critically endangered across the continent.